Monday, September 18, 2023

 Exam results undertaken by non-accredited clinics may be invalid and not accepted

-Although candidates for jobs are often allowed to undergo medical exams in agencies other than suggested by employment agencies, dealing with those not accredited by government bodies such as POEA or DOH might render results invalid.
+Although candidates for jobs are often allowed to undergo medical exams in agencies other than those suggested by employment agencies, dealing with those not accredited by government bodies such as POEA or DOH might render results invalid.

 Medical exams can take up the whole day.